 Like Annie Proulx’s Brokeback Mountain, this is a story about a community, not about a ‘main character’ or a ‘hero’.
 We are given names to lend verisimilitude — Jackson speaks to us as if we, too, are a part of this community and would know Bobby (by his first name) and Harry Jones and Dickie Delacroix.

-The great weakness of this village is that they are small and insular and hew to outdated traditions without there being any outside influence to make them examine their lethal traditions.
+The great shortcoming of this village is that they are small and insular and hew to outdated traditions without there being any outside influence to make them examine their lethal traditions.
 At one point someone points out, “Other villages have stopped doing this”, but without fully examining why, this change is dismissed out of hand.

 The community is suffering from a bad agricultural year.
 They desire a good crop and will go to any lengths to achieve this.